ktorio/ktor-documentation/topics/server-oidc-resource-server.md

 }
 ```

-`audience` is required and must not be empty.
-It is the identifier your API is known by at the provider, which is
+The `audience` property is required and must not be empty.
+It identifies your API at the provider and is usually
-usually a different string as your client ID.
+different from the OAuth client ID.

-The plugin reads the token from the `Authorization: Bearer` header, fetches the signing key from the provider's JWKS
+The plugin reads the token from the `Authorization: Bearer` header, retrieves the signing key from the provider's JWKS
 endpoint, and checks the signature, issuer, audience, and expiry.
-Nothing else is needed.

 ## Validate opaque tokens {id="introspection"}

-Not every provider issues JWTs.
-An **opaque** token is a random string with no readable content, so your server cannot
+Not all providers issue JWTs.
+An _opaque_ token is a random string with no readable content, so your server cannot
-check it on its own.
+validate it locally.
 That is a deliberate trade-off: an opaque token leaks nothing if it is intercepted, and because the
-provider is consulted on every use it can be revoked and stop working immediately.
-A JWT stays valid until it expires,
+provider is consulted on every use, it can be revoked and stop working immediately.
+A JWT stays valid until it expires.
-whatever happens at the provider.

-Asking the provider is standardized as **token introspection**,
+To validate an opaque token, the server uses _token introspection_, as defined by
 [RFC 7662](https://www.rfc-editor.org/rfc/rfc7662).
-Your server posts the token to an introspection endpoint,
+Your server sends the token to an introspection endpoint,
-authenticating as itself, and the provider answers with `active: true` or `false` plus whatever metadata it chooses to
+authenticates itself, and receives a response that indicates whether the token is active and any relevant metadata, such
-share, such as the subject, scope, client, and expiry.
+as the subject, scope, client, and expiry.

 Add an `introspection { }` block and use `provider.introspectionBearer`: